The large terrace and retaining wall we built some 17 years prior to the recent informal garden design

 Our clients wanted to relax and enjoy the beauty of their informal garden rather than ‘work’ in it so we added a brick ‘mowing edge’ to the lawn which removes the need to trim edges each time the lawn is mown.
 We also mulched the borders with bark chippings.
 As well as reducing the need for weeding, mulching helps retain soil moisture for better plant growth.

-It is important to us as a company to provide our customers with gardens which will provide them lasting joy and we will always offer our expert advice on how best their garden can be maintained and cared for.
+It is important to us as a company to provide our customers with gardens that will provide them lasting joy and we will always offer our expert advice on how best their gardens can be maintained and cared for.